In Search of Insights, Not Magic Bullets: Towards Demystification of the Model Selection Dilemma in Heterogeneous Treatment Effect Estimation: Demystifying the Model Selection Dilemma

-\textbf{Plug-in surrogate criteria.} Plug-in surrogate criteria have the clear advantage over factual criteria that they can evaluate \textit{all} types of estimators and are targeted at the outcome of interest (CATE).
+\squish{\textbf{Plug-in surrogate criteria.} Plug-in surrogate criteria have the clear advantage over factual criteria that they can evaluate \textit{all} types of estimators and are targeted at the outcome of interest (i.e. the CATE).
 Yet, because a plug-in estimate $\tilde{\tau}(x)$ is needed, this introduces additional potential for estimation error or variance.
-We believe that such surrogate criteria may also suffer from a phenomenon we will refer to as \textbf{\textit{congeniality bias}}: they may advantage CATE estimators $\hat{\tau}_k(x)$ that are \textit{structurally similar} to the plug-in estimator $\tilde{\tau}(x)$.
-That is, even though $\hat{\tau}_k(x)$ and $\tilde{\tau}(x)$ should be fit on different data folds, we expect that a plug-in criterion $\tilde{\tau}(x)$ may still prefer estimators imbued with similar inductive biases.
-Finally, $\tilde{\tau}(x)$ could be any CATE estimator, thus choosing a good $\tilde{\tau}(x)$ it leads us back to the dilemma we were initially trying to overcome.
+Further, $\tilde{\tau}(x)$ could be any CATE estimator, thus choosing a good plugin $\tilde{\tau}(x)$ leads us back to the dilemma we were initially trying to overcome.
+Finally, we believe that such surrogate criteria may also suffer from a phenomenon we will refer to as \textbf{\textit{congeniality bias}}: they may advantage CATE estimators $\hat{\tau}_k(x)$ that are \textit{structurally similar} to their plug-in estimator $\tilde{\tau}(x)$.
+Even though $\hat{\tau}_k(x)$ and $\tilde{\tau}(x)$ should be fit on different data folds, we expect that a plug-in criterion $\tilde{\tau}(x)$ may still prefer estimators imbued with similar inductive biases.
+That is, we expect that e.g. a criterion using plug-in surrogate $\tilde{\tau}(x)$ implemented using linear regression may favor CATE estimators $\hat{\tau}_k(x)$ similarly relying on linear regressions (over estimators implemented using other methods $\mathcal{M}$), and one relying on an S-learner surrogate $\tilde{\tau}(x)$ may have a preference for selecting S-learners $\hat{\tau}_k(x)$.
+Here, we borrow the term `congeniality bias’ from the psychology literature, where it is used to indicate that individuals may have a systematic preference for information consistent with current beliefs \citep{hart2009feeling}.}

-\textbf{Pseudo-outcome surrogate criteria.} These criteria share the adavantages, and some of the disadvantages of the plug-in criteria (namely the need to estimate additional parameters, and resulting possibility for increased error or variance).
-Because they do not use a complete $\tau(x)$ estimate, we expect that they might be \textit{less} likely to suffer from congeniality bias, but could still favor estimators with similar inductive biases, e.g. direct estimators trained on the same pseudo-outcome.
+\textbf{Pseudo-outcome surrogate criteria.} We expect these criteria to share the advantages, and some of the disadvantages of the plug-in criteria (namely the need to estimate additional parameters, and resulting possibility for increased error or variance).
+Because they do not use a final $\tau(x)$ estimate but only a pseudo-outcome $Y_{\tilde{\eta}}$, we expect that they might be \textit{less} likely to suffer from congeniality bias, but could still favor estimators with similar inductive biases, e.g. direct estimators trained on the same pseudo-outcome.